 The most common complaints for horses admitted for internal medicine problems are: respiratory diseases, poor performance, chronic weight loss, neurologic problems and gastrointestinal diseases.
 Less frequently, horses are admitted for ocular, urinary and skin problems.

 Respiratory diseases include a wide range of conditions, the most severe being pneumonia or pleuro-pneumonia.
 In cases of pleuritis, horses need immediate assistance, focused therapy including drainage of fluid and aggregates from the pleural cavities.
 Upper airway diseases are frequent, and therapy may involve both medical and surgical management, like in the case of guttural pouch empyema and sinusitis.

-Chronic weight loss and gastrointestinal diseases require a complete set of exams: physical examination, blood tests, rectal examination and biopsy, glucose absorption test and abdominal ultrasonography.
+Chronic weight loss and gastrointestinal diseases require a complete set of exams: physical examination, blood tests, rectal examination and biopsy, glucose absorption test, gastroscopy and abdominal ultrasonography.

-The neurologic patient is frequently a challenge, blood tests associated with diagnostic imaging (radiography, ultrasonography and sometimes scintigraphy) represent the best tools.
+The neurologic patient is frequently a challenge and blood tests associated with diagnostic imaging (radiography, ultrasonography and sometimes scintigraphy) represent the best tools.